dxps/cognitive/readme.md

     -   including various (and relevant) details about them, based on their self published metadata
     -   their dependencies
     -   their deployments
+-   Centralized Configuration
+    -   each service can get its configuration from a central place
+    -   as per service versions, configuration would also need to be versioned

 <br/>